-3 Ways Internet Companies Have Shaped U.S. Law
+How Internet Companies Have Shaped U.S. Law Over Time

 With the internet serving as a platform to share information quickly and efficiently, it’s not surprising that it has also opened up conversations about how that information can be shared, with whom, and where.
 However, some real-life policies don’t translate well to online platforms, as online communities are prone to carry out harmful practices that could negatively affect new or current internet users.